 Where there is a proliferation of separate waste management facilities within close proximity to a local community or within a particular settlement, the Council, wherever possible or feasible, will encourage the combination of different waste management processes within a single site.
 The Council will also ensure that any co-location of facilities within a single site will not result in unacceptable cumulative impacts on, or unduly adversely affect, the amenity of the area or of local communities.

-Table 10: Waste Management Sites with capacity for > 100,000 tonnes Ref Site Name and Location Site Activity ZW1(1) Auchencarroch Landfill Site, nr Jamestown Landfill, Composting and Recycling ZW1(2) Rigangower Landfill Site, by Milton Landfill and Recycling ZW1(3) Rothesay Dock, Clydebank Other Treatment
+Table 10: Waste Management Sites with capacity fo Ref Site Name and Location Si ZW1(1) Auchencarroch Landfill Site, nr Jamestown La ZW1(2) Rigangower Landfill Site, by Milton La ZW1(3) Rothesay Dock, Clydebank Ot